DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 >
 > Answer:

-A successful training run of a TIMM model outputs to a directory a set files containing
+We ensured the reproducibility of our experiments by using configuration files and logging all relevant information.
+A successful training run of a TIMM model outputs to a directory a set files containing:

 * The config file
 * Training run statistics per epoch (loss, accuracy etc.)
 * The final output model

 Given this, any experiment could be reproduced by re-running the training with a given config file.
 Furthermore, by logging the model training in Weights & Biases, we could access any previous model and its configuration.
+This logging includes metrics, metadata and artifacts, which ensures that we can trace back and reproduce any experiment:

+To reproduce an experiment, one would have to:

+1. Retrieve the relevant configuration file.
+2. Use the configuration file to re-run the training script.
+3. Compare the new training logs with the old training logs stored in Weights & Biases.

 ### Question 14